-The GARDEN OF GREAT NECK and CROSS COUNTY shopping hubs were followed by five shopping malls built out on "The Island" (original names are used)...
+The GARDENS OF GREAT NECK and CROSS COUNTY shopping hubs were followed by five shopping malls built out on "The Island" (original names are used)...

 *ROOSEVELT FIELD CENTER [August 1956]